Human sex ratio: Natural factors

-The natural factors that affect the human sex ratio are an active area of scientific research.
-Over 1000 articles have been published in various journals.
-Two of the often cited reviews of scientific studies on human sex ratio are by W. H. James.
-The scientific studies are based on extensive birth and death records in Africa, the Americas, Asia, Australia, and Europe.
+Scientific studies on human sex ratio are based on extensive birth and death records in Africa, the Americas, Asia, Australia, and Europe.
 A few of these studies extend to over 100 years of yearly human sex ratio data for some countries.
 These studies suggest that the human sex ratio, both at birth and as a population matures, can vary significantly according to a large number of factors, such as paternal age, maternal age, multiple births, birth order, gestation weeks, race, parent's health history, and parent's psychological stress.
-Remarkably, the trends in human sex ratio are not consistent across countries at a given time, or over time for a given country.
+The trends in human sex ratio are not consistent across countries at a given time, or over time for a given country.
 In economically developed countries, as well as developing countries, these scientific studies have found that the human sex ratio at birth has historically varied between 0.94 and 1.15 for natural reasons.

-In a scientific paper published in 2008, James states that conventional assumptions have been:
+In a scientific paper published in 2008, the author states that conventional assumptions have been: